minio/minio/docs/docker/README.md

   minio/minio server /data
 ```

-### Minio Custom Access and Secret Keys using Docker secrets
+### Specify a Custom Access Key and Secret Key Using Docker Secrets
-To override Minio's auto-generated keys, you may pass secret and access keys explicitly by creating access and secret keys as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
-Minio server also allows regular strings as access and secret keys.
+To override Minio's auto-generated keys, pass the access key and secret key explicitly as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/):

 ```
 echo "AKIAIOSFODNN7EXAMPLE" | docker secret create access_key -
 echo "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY" | docker secret create secret_key -
 ```

+**Note:** Minio Server allows the use of regular strings for the access key and secret key.

-Create a Minio service using `docker service` to read from Docker secrets.
+Create a service for Minio using `docker service` to read from the Docker secrets:

 ```
 docker service create --name="minio-service" --secret="access_key" --secret="secret_key" minio/minio server /data
 ```

-Read more about `docker service` [here](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/)
+See [How services work](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) more information about `docker service`.

-#### Minio Custom Access and Secret Key files
+#### Specify a Custom Access Key and Secret Key Using Files
-To use other secret names follow the instructions above and replace `access_key` and `secret_key` with your custom names (e.g. `my_secret_key`,`my_custom_key`).
-Run your service with
+Run the service using the command below to specify other secret names.
+Replace `access_key` and `secret_key` with your custom names (e.g. `my_secret_key`,`my_custom_key`):

 ```
 docker service create --name="minio-service" \
   --secret="my_access_key" \